-No matter what type of business you have or where in the world you’re located, you’ve probably heard a lot about the EU’s new data privacy law, the GDPR.
-In this blog post, we’ll touch on the basics of the GDPR and bring you up to speed on what we’re doing to ensure compliance, both for Foleon itself and for those who use our tool.
+No matter what type of business you have or where in the world you’re located, you’ve probably heard a lot about the EU’s data privacy law, the GDPR that came into force per May 25, 2018.
+The EU was the first to bring this law into practice, with more countries and states to follow in the near future, such as most recently the CCPA in California.
+In this blog post, we’ll touch on the basics of these privacy laws and bring you up to speed on how we ensure compliance, both for Foleon itself and for those who use our tool.

 Disclaimer: We wrote this blog to provide general information, it isn’t intended to provide legal advice.
-To understand the full impact of the GDPR on your company please consult an independent legal and/or privacy professional.
+To understand the full impact of privacy laws on your company please consult an independent legal and/or privacy professional.

 The General Data Protection Regulation (GDPR) is a new set of laws aimed at enhancing the protection of EU citizens’ personal data and increasing the obligations of organizations to deal with that data in transparent and secure ways.
 The GDPR applies not only to EU-based businesses but also to any business that controls or processes data of EU citizens.
-It will come into force on the 25th of May, 2018.
+It came into force on the 25th of May, 2018.
+Foleon is fully GDPR compliant, both from a controller’s as processor’s perspective, and it is applied globally.
+If you’d like to know more about the new rights and regulations, you can read the GDPR in full here: https://gdpr-info.eu/.

-At Foleon, we’re hard at work ensuring all of our own business practices are GDPR-compliant.
-But even more important to us is helping you, our users, understand what the GDPR means for your business.
+At Foleon, we’ve worked hard ensuring all of our own business practices are Privacy Law-compliant.
+But even more important to us is helping you, our users, understand what the Privacy Law means for your business.

 GDPR terms in a practical example

-There are a number of important terms related to the GDPR that you’ll see a lot: the controller, the processor, the data subject and personal data.
+There are a number of important terms related to the Privacy Law that you’ll see a lot: the controller, the processor (Alternative term: service provider), the data subject and personal data.

 Let's explain these terms with a practical example: